John Speke (landowner): Speke Chantry

 The Speke Chantry, called the "Chapel of St George" by its founder, is situated at the east end of the north choir aisle and forms a pair with the chantry of Bishop of Exeter Hugh Oldham (c.
 1452 – 1519) at the east end of the south choir aisle.
 Both are protruded out to use space between two external buttresses of the building.
 Speke and the bishop were friends and the two chantries appear to have been planned by both men.
-The "owl" arms of Oldham appear on the outside wall of the Speke Chantry, with the arms of Henry Courtenay, 1st Marquess of Exeter, 2nd Earl of Devon (1498–1539), with above the rarely seen Courtenay heraldic badge of Jupiter as an eagle holding a thunderbolt.
+The "owl" arms of Oldham appear on the outside wall of the Speke Chantry, with the arms of William Courtenay, 1st Earl of Devon (1475 – 1511), with above the rarely seen Courtenay heraldic badge of Jupiter as an eagle holding a thunderbolt.
 The first clause in his will was:

 "Ffirst I bequeath my soule to Almighty God to his blessed mother Saint Mary and to all the celestial company of Hevyn, my body to be buried within the Cathedrall Church of Saint Petyr in Excetor within my Chapell of Saint George.
 Item I will that myn executor do ordeyn one thousand masses with placebo and dirige that it be sunge and said for my soule as soon as possible after my departing and my preest to have for his labour vi d but I will that ... of the masses ... dirige saide at my burying be ... for ... of that aforesaid".

 Amongst the lands with which he had endowed his chancery (by conveying them to the Dean and Canons of Exeter Cathedral) was the manor of Langford Fivehead in Somerset.
 The text of his grant is as follows: